-- 1. The number of Medicaid billing providers for SUD treatments, the number of Medicaid providers prescribing MOUD, and the number prescribing methadone all increased from 2017 though 2020. - 2.
-The number of Medicaid providers billing for residential SUD treatment increased from 2017 though 2020, as did the number of licensed IMD facilities. - 3.
+- 1. The number of Medicaid billing providers for SUD treatments, the number of Medicaid providers prescribing MOUD, and the number prescribing methadone all increased from 2017 through 2020. - 2.
 Definitive answers regarding utilization of services are currently unavailable.
 While the number of beneficiaries newly diagnosed with SUD and those receiving treatment for the first time both increased, the rate as a percentage of beneficiaries ultimately did not show an increase, due largely, we believe, to the impact of COVID-19.
 Similarly, while there was an increase in the number of beneficiaries receiving residential treatment for SUD, the rate as a percentage of beneficiaries ultimately did not show an increase either.
-However, there was an increase in both the number and the rate of beneficiaries receiving outpatient treatment for SUD, as well as both an increase in the total numbers and the rate of beneficiaries with OUD who received MOUD. - 4.
+However, there was an increase in both the number and the rate of beneficiaries receiving outpatient treatment for SUD, as well as both an increase in the total numbers and the rate of beneficiaries with OUD who received MOUD. - 3.
 The number of ED visits for SUD-related diagnoses among beneficiaries increased.
-These outcomes appear to be impacted by the dramatic increase in the number of beneficiaries with SUD seem across the same study period.
-However, the number of beneficiaries with a primary SUD diagnosis who then accessed SUD services within 30 days after visiting the ED also increased as well. - 5.
+These outcomes appear to be impacted by the dramatic increase in the number of beneficiaries with SUD seen across the same study period.
+However, the number of beneficiaries with a primary SUD diagnosis who then accessed SUD services within 30 days after visiting the ED decreased from 2017 through 2020. - 4.
 The rate of hospital admissions for SUD-related diagnoses remains ambiguous.
-More data will need to be collected before we can accurately assess this metric. - 6.
-While significant improvements are shown regarding self-reported life outcomes after treatment, a third report continued illicit drug usage. - 7.
-Expenses for demonstration-related health services have steadily increased, as have the number of beneficiaries with SUD.
+More data will need to be collected before we can accurately assess this metric. - 5.
+While significant improvements are shown regarding self-reported life outcomes after treatment, a third report continued illicit drug usage. - 6.
+Expenses for demonstration-related health services are presumed to have increased, as have the number of beneficiaries with SUD.